Rand Paul Gets Weird Package, Blames 80s Pop Star's Tweet

-Category: World Politics Hits: 4A suspicious package of white powder showed up at Rand Paul Kentucky house yesterday, and he immediately blamed 80s pop singer Richard Marx for a tweet in which he said he'd buy some drinks for Rand's neighbor.
+Category: World Politics Hits: 8A suspicious package of white powder showed up at Rand Paul Kentucky house yesterday, and he immediately blamed 80s pop singer Richard Marx for a tweet in which he said he'd buy some drinks for Rand's neighbor.
 Rand argued Marx was trying to to incite another attack against him.
 Call the wahmbulance!
 Rand Paul received a suspicious package at home.
 He blames a pop singer he claims “called for violence.” https://t.co/exS66zYsaZ — The Washington Post (@washingtonpost) May 25, 2021 U.S. senator blames singer known for remarkable ’80s hair and “Right Here Waiting for You” for white-powder threat https://t.co/Qsuz3sO3Gf — The Daily Beast (@thedailybeast) May 25, 2021 As Marx pointed out, he's not the only person on Twitter who ever made jokes about Rand Paul's neighbor.

 Read more https://crooksandliars.com/2021/05/rand-paul-gets-weird-package-blames-80s